groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/png.en.md

 head_description: "GroupDocs.Comparison for .NET allows to generate reports about distinctions at PNG images for applications based on C# & .NET"

 ############################# Header ############################
-title: "Compare PNG images via C# .NET applications"
+title: "Compare PNG images in C# .NET applications"
 description: "GroupDocs.Comparison for .NET API searches for any differences among PNG files quickly and easily.
 Improve C#, ASP.NET, VB.NET, and .NET Core applications in order to obtain comparison reports."
 subtitle: "Document comparison solution"